 An introduction to Linear Algebra.
 This course is intended primarily for students of Mathematics, the Physical Sciences, or Engineering.
 Topics include systems of linear equations, matrices, linear transformations, vectors, vector spaces, eigenvalues, and orthogonality.
 Applications will also be explored.
-Credit not allowed for both MATH 215 and MATH 216.
 [Q, SE]